OSGConnect/OUTDATED-tutorial-fsurf/README.md

      Creating and submitting workflow
      Workflow submitted with an id of 20160119T100055-0600

 The id of your workflow is `20160119T100055-0600`.
-The id is useful for checking, removing and getting the output of the workflow.
+The id is needed to check the status, remove and get the output of the workflow.

 ###  List Workflows

-Run the command below to get a list of ids for your workflows that are running or have already  completed:
+Run the command below to get a list of workflows that you have submitted and their status:

      $ fsurf --list
      Current workflows